How to write a click-worthy Pin title on Pinterest?

 1. Make sure your post title and the Pin title have the same intention

-The first and most important tip is quite basic: the post title (the link that the pin links to) and the pin title should have similar keywords.
+The first and most important tip is simple: ensure the blog post title (assuming your pin links to a blog post) and the pin title share similar keywords.

 How to write Pin titles on Pinterest

-Pinterest prefers this approach because it helps the platform understand and show the post to the right users.
+Pinterest favors this approach because it helps the platform match your content with the right audience

 What is the target keyword?